shloka2212/shloka2212/README.md

 # Hi there 👋 I'm Shloka Bhatt

 ## 💫About Me :
-👩‍💻 I'm currently working for a local startup.
+👩‍💻 I'm currently a graduate student at The University of Texas at Arlington.
 📖 I'm learning React JS.
 😀 Ask me about UI/UX Designing.
 📩 You can contact me: Twitter - @Shlokabhatt